 Before you pull the trigger on a Garmin music playing device, I’d strongly urge you to check out this thread on the Garmin forum where users have been compiling a list of Bluetooth earphones that may work or don’t based on their own experience.

-ALL DAY ACTIVITY TRACKING
+ALL DAY STATS

 Besides step counting, calories, active minutes and all day stress readings, Garmin started offering a few advanced all day activity tracking features to further differentiate them from the competition.